 In the event that the complaint involves an employee of the University, a complaint of alleged discrimination or harassment may also coincide with a Grievance (see online policy manuals, Volume V, paragraph 5.8).
 At the discretion of the University Administration, separate investigations may be conducted, or the investigations may be merged.
-Where allegations of sexual misconduct, discrimination and/or harassment are brought against a student or student group, they will be handled via the policies and procedures in the student handbook (Volume VII or the Griffin Scratch) via the Code of Student Character and Conduct.
+Where allegations of sexual misconduct are brought against a student or student group, they will be handled via the Student Misconduct Policy in the student handbook (Volume VII or the Griffin Scratch) through the Code of Student Character and Conduct.
 The University will not wait for the conclusion or outcome of a criminal investigation or proceeding to begin an investigation required by this grievance procedure.

-2.1.2.6 INVESTIGATION PROCEDURES
+2.1.2.5 Investigation Procedures

-Fontbonne University will provide a prompt, equitable resolution of complaints of discrimination.
+Fontbonne University will provide a prompt, equitable resolution of complaints of discrimination by students, employees and beneficiaries of the University's programs and activities.

-2.1.2.6.1 Level I - Informal Procedure
+2.1.2.5.1 Level I - Informal Procedure